kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 Upgrade:
 - No changes are required.
 The new field `budgetScope` defaults to `Pod`, so all existing PDBs will continue to function with per-pod logic.
-- To use the feature, users must edit their PDBs to set `budgetScope: Workload`.
+- To use the feature, users must edit their PDBs to set `budgetScope: PodGroup`.

 Downgrade:
-- If a PDB was created with `budgetScope: Workload`, this field will be dropped when the API server is downgraded (as it's an unknown field).
+- If a PDB was created with `budgetScope: PodGroup`, this field will be dropped when the API server is downgraded (as it's an unknown field).
 - The PDB will revert to per-pod logic.
 This is a behavior change that could violate the application's intended availability (as shown in the user story).
 - Operators should remove `budgetScope` (or set to `Pod`) on all PDBs before a downgrade.